-Randall Park Mall, an enclosed shopping center in the village of North Randall, Ohio southeast of Cleveland, boasted the motto, “Much More Than Everything.”13 After years of decline, the mall closed in March 2009.
-Demolition began in December 2014.
+Randall Park Mall is a now-demolished enclosed shopping center in the village of North Randall, Ohio.
+It boasted the motto, “Much More Than Everything.”
+13 After years of decline, Randall Park closed in March 2009, with demolition beginning in December 2014.

-Dominic Visconsi proposed the construction of Garfield Mall in nearby Garfield Heights in 1966.
-Voters gave their support to the project in 1968 and a proposal was unveiled in the following year.
-The indoor mall was to feature heated underground parking, and elevator and escalator access to Halle’s, Higbee’s, JCPenny, Sears.
+Garfield Mall, in Garfield Heights, was proposed by developer Dominic Visconsi in 1966.
+Voters gave their support to the project in 1968, and a proposal was unveiled in the following year.
+The proposal included heated underground parking, and elevator and escalator access to Halle’s, Higbee’s, JCPenny, and Sears.

-Further east in the small village of Randall Park, Youngstown developer Edward J. DeBartolo had proposed an $85 million, one-level, 825,000 square-feet mall on the site of the Randall Park Race Track in 1964.9 15 19 The plans included three department stores, 80 stores and restaurants and four high-rise office buildings.19
+Further east in the small village of Randall Park, Youngstown developer Edward J. DeBartolo had proposed an $85 million, one-level, 825,000 square-feet mall on the site of the Randall Park Race Track in 1964.
+9 15 19 The plan included three department stores, 80 inline stores and restaurants, and four high-rise office buildings.
+19

-By then, DeBartolo had upped the stakes, proposing a two-level mall with over 200 stores and 2.2 million square-feet of total retail space, along with two 20-story office buildings, three 14-story apartments and a 4,500-seat performing arts center, the latter which was intended to compete with Front Row Theater.9 The $235 million plan was designed to compete with downtown Cleveland.12 As a result, Garfield Mall was scaled down into a smaller strip mall and the proposed department stores signed on with DeBartolo’s project.9 DeBartolo later revised the plans to include the theater, four, 14-story office buildings, and high-rise condominium and apartment buildings with 2,000 housing units.14
+DeBartolo had upped the stakes, proposing Randall Park Mall, a two-level mall with over 200 stores and 2.2-million square-feet of retail space, along with two 20-story office buildings, three 14-story apartments, and a 4,500-seat performing arts centre, the latter which was intended to compete with Front Row Theater.
+9 The $235 million plan was designed to provide the same level of amenities as downtown Cleveland.
+12

 “I am not attempting to downgrade downtown.
-I’m just challening them.
-People who want to keep the downtown intact had better get on their horses and ride.”15
+I’m just challenging them.
+People who want to keep the downtown intact had better get on their horses and ride.”
+15

 -Edward J. DeBartolo